The baby name Levi blends Biblical roots with blue jean, Americana energy.

 Levi Strauss & Co. is still headquartered in San Francisco today.

+It’s not just that Strauss and Davis created something necessary and new.
 Levi lent his name to the product.
 Like Kleenex or Xerox, it’s a brand name that stands in as a general term.

-In the early twentieth century, jeans were reserved for rugged work.
+During the early 20th century, jeans were reserved for rugged work.
 Cowboys and lumberjacks wore them.
+As time passed, jeans became a daily go-to for generations.
+In more recent years, a new generation treats them like dress clothing.

 Brands have come and gone, but Levis appear in every era.